tornadocash/tornado-relayer/README.md

 In that case you will need to add https termination yourself because browsers with default settings will prevent https tornado.cash UI from submitting your request over http connection

+## Monitoring

+You can find the guide on how to install the Zabbix server in the [/monitoring/README.md](/monitoring/README.md).

 ## Architecture

 1. TreeWatcher module keeps track of Account Tree changes and automatically caches the actual state in Redis and emits `treeUpdate` event to redis pub/sub channel